 With its own private sandy beach, dock and traditional Swedish cabins, successful applicants will have the choice of staying alone on Ideas Island, or with a group of up to six.
 Accessed by a rowboat, the typical length of stay offered by Fredrik is one week, but if you can convince him otherwise, longer stays will be considered.

 The application form (currently accepting submissions for summer 2020) is far simpler and less intimidating than you might think.
 “You do not have to be a world class creative person to get to go,” says Fredrik, who himself lives on another private island two months out of the year.
-“The important thing that you are passionate about the creative project you want to work on”.
+“The important thing is that you are passionate about the creative project you want to work on”.

 What do you have to lose?